What exactly is shampoo? Isn't it just for when I wash my hair - to get my hair and scalp clean? Well, that was the original intention!

 But over the years beauty manufacturers have made "improvements" to shampoo formulas.
 They've added a whole host of ingredients designed to cling to the hair in order to provide extra benefits like thickening, smoothing, and frizz blocking.
-Sounds like a good idea, right?

-Read on to learn about shampoo myths, shampoo dangers and why...as we discovered…the most important thing about a shampoo formula isn’t what ingredients are put IN, but what ingredients are left OUT.
+Read on to learn about shampoo myths, shampoo dangers and why...as we discovered…the most important thing about a shampoo formula isn’t which ingredients are put IN, but which ingredients are left OUT.

 WHAT IS SHAMPOO?

 “Originally, the job of a shampoo was to simply cleanse the hair and scalp.
 So the formulas only contained ingredients to remove dirt and oil,” says Gail Federici, CEO and founder of Color Wow.

 Creator of multiple iconic hair care brands (the first to prescriptively address frizzy and blonde hair problems), Gail Federici has a long history of award-winning hair care product development.
 You can read more about her and the team of experts at Color Wow here.

 “Starting in the eighties...and still going on today... “advanced shampoos” meant the formulas were multi-taskers with ingredients that could deliver secondary benefits - like thickening, smoothing, moisturizing, volumizing, de-frizzing, and glossing.
 Typically, these ingredients include silicones, thickening gums, and conditioning agents,” explains Gail.